 The strips may be wholly of hydrophilic material, or compounded with a rubber, or part of a composite profile.
-They can be applied against existing concrete since they avoid the problems of breaking out to install a conventional rubber or PVC water stop.
-The use of water-swellable strips is generally limited to construction joints.
+They can be applied against existing concrete since they avoid the problems of breaking out to install a conventional

 Hydrophilic material may be applied to a conventional PVC water stop profile to provide a combined system that may also cater for expansion joints but care must be taken to ensure no overlapping of the hydrophilic occurs as this could create too much swelling should water penetrate.